 (b) Reports of the Advisory Committee on Administrative and Budgetary Questions relevant to the work and activities of UN-Habitat issued since the most recent session of the Executive Board.

-10. [Takes note] of the report of the Advisory Committee on Administrative and Budgetary Questions on {title of the report of the Advisory Committee on Administrative and Budgetary Questions relevant to the work of UN-Habitat which may have been issued since the last session of the Executive Board to be inserted when available} for 2021, and [Requests] the Executive Director to follow up on the recommendations of the Advisory Committee on Administrative and Budgetary Questions and to update the Executive Board at its next session on the progress made;
+10. Takes note of the report of the Advisory Committee on Administrative and Budgetary Questions on {title of the report of the Advisory Committee on Administrative and Budgetary Questions relevant to the work of UN-Habitat which may have been issued since the last session of the Executive Board to be inserted when available} for 2021, and Requests the Executive Director to follow up on the recommendations of the Advisory Committee on Administrative and Budgetary Questions and to update the Executive Board at its next session on the progress made;

 (c) Alignment of the Quadrennial Comprehensive Policy Review Process (QCPR) with UN-Habitat planning cycles

-11. [Takes note] of the update and the report of the Executive Director on the alignment of the Quadrennial Comprehensive Policy Review (QCPR) with UN-Habitat planning cycles ;
+11. Takes note of the update and the report of the Executive Director on the alignment of the Quadrennial Comprehensive Policy Review (QCPR) with UN-Habitat planning cycles ;

-12. [Recalls] its Decision 2020/3, Paragraph 16, which recommends that the ad hoc working group on programmatic, budgetary and administrative matters of the Executive Board further consider and discuss the prioritization of scenarios 2 and 3, as set out in the report of the Executive Director on the alignment of the quadrennial comprehensive policy review with the planning cycles of UN-Habitat, with a view to taking a final decision at the next session of the Executive Board and takes note of the recommendation by the Ad-hoc working group on programmatic, budgetary and administrative matters to prioritise Scenario [X] on the Quadrennial Comprehensive Policy Review Process (QCPR) with UN-Habitat planning cycles as reflected in document HSP/EB.2020/16/Add.1;

-13. [Recommends] to the UN-Habitat Assembly to adopt Scenario [2] as reflected in document HSP/EB.2020/16/Add.1 in its consideration for a meaningful and cost effective alignment for the UN-Habitat planning cycles with the Quadrennial Comprehensive Policy Review which proposes that the UN-Habitat Assembly approve the alignment of future UN-Habitat strategic plans to the Quadrennial Comprehensive Policy Review, in line with other Funds and Programmes of the United Nations, by adopting a UN-Habitat interim strategic plan for the period 2024-2025 at the Assembly’s second session in 2023, and a UN-Habitat strategic plan for the period 2026-2029 at the Assembly’s third session in 2025;

-13 alt [Recommends] to the UN-Habitat Assembly to adopt Scenario [3] as reflected in document HSP/EB.2020/16/Add.1 in its consideration for a meaningful and cost effective alignment for the UN-Habitat planning cycles with the Quadrennial Comprehensive Policy Review which proposes that the UN-Habitat Assembly approve the alignment of future UN-Habitat strategic plans to the Quadrennial Comprehensive Policy Review, in line with other Funds and Programmes of the United Nations, by extending the current 2020-2023 Strategic Plan by another two years to cover the period 2020-2025, and subsequently developing the next UN-Habitat Strategic Plan for the period 2026-2029 in alignment with the Quadrennial Comprehensive Policy Review process;

-14. [Requests] the Chair of the Executive Board to communicate this recommendation to the President of the UN-Habitat Assembly as appropriate.
+[

+] {USA +, EU+ }

 (d) Implementation by UN-Habitat of the reform of the development system and management of the United Nations

-12. [ Takes note] of the report of the Executive Director on implementation by UN-Habitat of the reform of the development system and management of the United Nations and further [recommends] the following actions: {possible follow-up actions}.
+12. Takes note of the report of the Executive Director on implementation by UN-Habitat of the reform of the development system and management of the United Nations [and further recommends the following actions:] {possible follow-up actions}.